locuto/Basic-Mission-Template/missionConfig/briefing/Readme.md

 ## /missionConfig/briefing

+### Files

+* The player briefing files are named using the convention `missionConfig/bmt_briefing_XXX.sqf` where `XXX` is the faction identifier.
+* The administrator briefing is named `missionConfig/bmt_briefing_admin.sqf`.

 ### Player briefing

 Each player sees the briefing belonging to the playable unit's faction.
 This is useful for TvT missions or missions in which two allied factions have different objectives.
-The briefing files are named using the convention `bmt_briefing_XXX.sqf` where `XXX` is the faction name.
-Each file has the following briefing template.
+T Each file has the following briefing template.

 * **SITREP:** Serves as a background for the mission and it sets its tone.